becdetat/nancy-gulp-bower-angular-learnings/README.md

 	gulp.task('rev-and-inject', ['vendorcss'], function() {
 		// existing rev-and-inject task

-In the last post I declared the `config` object within `gulpfile.js`.
+In my last post I declared the `config` object within `gulpfile.js`.
 I immediately regret this decision and move it into its own file - `gulp-config.json`.
 Now I need to explicitly add the CSS files that will be included in the site:

 	{
 		"paths": {